spring-attic/spring-hadoop/README.md

 To compile against a specific distro version pass the `-Pdistro=<label>` project property, like so:

-    gradlew -Pdistro=hadoop12 build
+    gradlew -Pdistro=hadoop24 build

 Note that the chosen distro is displayed on the screen:

-    Using Apache Hadoop 1.2.x [1.2.1]
+    Using Apache Hadoop 2.4.x [2.4.1]

-In this case, the specified Hadoop distribution (above Apache Hadoop 1.2.x) is used to create the project binaries.
+In this case, the specified Hadoop distribution (above Apache Hadoop 2.4.x) is used to create the project binaries.

 # CI Builds

 The results for CI builds are available at [Spring Data Hadoop: Project Summary - Spring CI](https://build.spring.io/browse/SPRINGDATAHADOOP)

 We are currently running tests against the following distributions:
-* Apache Hadoop 1.2.1
 * Apache Hadoop 2.2.0
 * Cloudera CDH5
-* Hortonworks HDP 1.3
 * Hortonworks HDP 2.1
 * Pivotal HD 2.0